MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 ### Performance efficiency

-Performance efficiency is your workload's ability to scale efficiently to meet user demands.
-For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).
+Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
+For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

 - Consider using Azure Batch for decoding if the number and size of recorded data files is greater than 1,000 files or 300 MB a day.